Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |2nd|1 Action|10 feet|V,S,|1 minute concentration|Transmutation|none|

 Two nodes appear in the air 10 feet apart and electric energy crackles between them accelerating anything that passes thru.
 The first time a creature would pass through the gate each round, they gain 30 feet movement speed until the end of its turn.
-Allied projectiles that passes through gets a +3 to hit and deal 1d6 additional force damage.
+Allied projectiles that passes through gets a +1 to hit and deal 1d6 additional force damage.

 As a bonus action on your turn you can move the gate to a area within 10 feet of you.

 **At higher levels.** When cast with a spell slot 3rd level or higher the movement speed increases by 15ft for each level.
-When cast with a spell slot of 4th level the duration increases to 1 hour.
-When cast at a spel level of 6th level the duration increases to 8 hours.
+When cast with a spell slot of 4th level the duration increases to 1 hour and the to hit bonus increases to +2.
+When cast at a spell level of 6th level the duration increases to 8 hours and the to hit bonus increases to +3.

 ---